rocBLAS programming guide#

 in theArguments

 .
-This functor uses the same runtime type checks as are used to instantiate test functions with particular type arguments, but instead, this returns true
+This functor uses the same runtime type checks that are used to instantiate test functions with particular type arguments, but it instead returnstrue

-is a dependent base class if this test implementation class is templated, you may need to use a fully-qualified name (A::B
+is a dependent base class if this test implementation class is templated, so you might need to use a fully-qualified name (A::B

-, and in the last part of this name, the keyword template
+.
+In the last part of this name, the keywordtemplate

 static bool function_filter(const Arguments& arg)